ucsf-wynton/wynton-website-hpc/docs/howto/group-quota.md

 2. Get the subgroup
 3. Update the allocatedStorage field
 4. Select "Submit Changes"
 5. Notification: "Success!
-Group unix_group has been successfully updated!
+Group unix_group has been successfully updated!"

 This *should* decrease the allocatedStorage in the parent group by the amount added to the subgroup.
 When the nightly script runs the quotas of both the parent group and subgroup will get updated.